daniellmb/AQUA/README.md

   * `types`: *Optional* Array; Where to find all type definitions used by the project
   * `type`: *Optional* String; Used to indicate the type of project (such as Node.js)

-## Example AQUA Config File
+## Example aqua Config File

-Below are some typical configurations that you can cut-n-paste to jump-start your AQUA setup.
+Below are some typical configurations that you can cut-n-paste to jump-start your aqua setup.

 <pre class="sunlight-highlight-javascript">
 {